Community Cares created to address COVID-19 crisis

 The Racine County Supply Drive is determined by the supply needs of United Way and the Community Foundation’s impact partners.
 This is an opportunity for community members to get involved in the COVID-19 response by replenishing resources for organizations on the front lines of saving lives.

 For a list of the requested supplies and which organizations they will serve, go online to UnitedWayRacine.org/Community-Cares.
 To donate, reach out directly to the organizations requesting supplies.
-Updates to the list each Monday.
+Updates to the list will be provided each Monday.

 Those unable to physically provide supplies who still wish to help are asked to consider giving to the COVID-19 Relief Fund.